 Hoellen Family Foundation funds generously donated to the Women and Leadership Archives were used to conserve individual items across several collections of high research and historic value.
 Below are examples from each of the collections.
-Items will be added in their entirety to the WLA digital collections in Preservica by the end of 2020.
+Items were added to the WLA digital collections in Preservica in December 2020.

 [Image: Conusl General Tytus Zbyszewski Testimonial Dinner, 1934, Polish Women's Alliance of America Records]